Intregra/todo-list-app/README.md

 # todo-list-app
 Simple TODO angular aplication created with help from [fountain-JS](https://github.com/FountainJS/generator-fountain-webapp) generator.
-Main filed you would like to look at are
+Main files you would like to look at are
 ```
 src/index.html
 src/index.css